rossgk2/AdobeSignJava8SDKEdits/README.md

 # About

 This repository is an Eclipse Mars 2 project that, when built, produces an already-modified version of the Adobe Sign SDK for Java 8.
-The SDK has been modified to work for GigaSign.
+The SDK has been modified to work for [GigaSign](https://experienceleague.adobe.com/en/docs/document-cloud-learn/sign-learning-hub/develop/custom/gigasign), which is a tool that uses parallelism to send of copies of the same document to thousands of recipients at once.

 # Steps performed to create this repository